-The prevalence of Diabetes in Gogebic County continues to grow, with a current rate of 13.5%; nearly 5% more than just 3 years ago.
-This significant trend needs immediate attention.
-More than half of Western UP adults are current or former smokers, with 25% of Gogebic County currently smoking.
-Also, one in three pregnant women in Gogebic County smokes while pregnant.
+More than half of Western UP adults are current or former smokers, with 20.6% of Ontonagon County currently smoking.
+Also, 42.9% of pregnant women in Ontonagon County smoked while pregnant during 2013.
 Together, these two indicators are critical for prevention of major health events.